xye7ei/metaparse/README.md

  ('S^', [('S', [('A', [(u = 'u')@[0:1]]), ('B', [('F', [])]), ('C', [])])])]
 ```

-This may have merits for inspecting grammar characteristics.
+This may be helpful for inspecting the grammar's characteristics.

 # Limitations

 Though this module provides advantageous features, there are also limitations:

-* Parsing grammars with **loop**s is yet supported.
-For example
+* Parsing grammars with **loop**s is yet to be supported.
+For example, the grammar
   ```
   P → Q | a
   Q → P
   ```
-  Such a grammar is *infinitely ambiguous*, which generates unbounded amount of parse trees after consuming only finite input, e.g. `a`:
+  is *infinitely ambiguous*, which has infinite number of derivations while processing only finite input, e.g. `a`:
   ```
   P ⇒ a
   P ⇒ Q ⇒ P ⇒ a
+  ...
   P ⇒ Q ⇒ ... ⇒ P ⇒ a
   ```
-  Such support seems not useful practically.
+  where each derivation corresponds to a parse tree.

 * Only **legal Python identifier**, rather than non-alphabetic symbols (like `<fo#o>`, `==`, `raise`, etc) can be used as symbols in grammar (seems no serious).

 * Algorithms in pure Python lowers performance, but lots can be optimized.

-* GLL parser is yet able to handle left recursion.
+* GLL parser is yet able to handle *left-recursion*.

 # TODO-List